 The 12-month cooling-off period attached to the end of a Tier 2 General Visa can have a knock-on effect on other UK visa routes.
 This could end up limiting your choices.
 It is often better to try and remain in the UK.
 There are several ways to achieve this by either switching employers or switching visa routes.

 If you need more help with a query related to the Tier 2 Visa then please get in touch.
-Our experienced team of immigration experts can help you to know exactly where you stand with your situation.
-Make sure you contact us today for a free, no-obligation consultation and let us help you to make the most of your stay in the UK.
+Our experienced team of immigration solicitors can help you to know exactly where you stand with your situation.
+Make sure you contact one of our lawyers today for a free, no-obligation consultation and let us help you to make the most of your stay in the UK.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.